Assessments with Us

 Prior to an assessment, we often send out several documents to be completed by parents/guardians and educational settings.
 This helps us to have the most up to date information prior to our assessment.
 If the young person has had any other assessments carried out by a professional, it is helpful for this to be shared with us.

 Details of the clinician you will meet can be found in your appointment letter.
-You can find information about our clinicians on our ‘Meet the Team’ tab.
+You can find information about our clinicians on our ‘Meet the Team’ webpage.

-Please click the links below to find out more about our assessment process:
+Please click the headings below to find out more about our assessment process:

 When we do an autism assessment, we need to know how your child is getting on at home and nursery/education setting.
 If they have had assessments by other professionals, we would like to see their reports.

-Referral - If you are concerned that your child might have ASD then speak to your Health Visitor, giving them a list of behaviours and characteristics that make you think your child might be autistic.
-You will be asked about your family, the physical and mental health of family members and whether your child has had any traumatic experiences.
+During your child's assessment, you will be asked about your family, the physical and mental health of family members and whether your child has had any traumatic experiences.
 Some parents find this difficult, but it is important that we know about issues which could have affected your child's development.
 If you want to talk about this without your child hearing the discussion, please mention it when you come to us for your first appointment, and we will arrange a suitable time with you to discuss it.

 At each stage it will be decided if your child meets the criteria for an autism assessment through discussion with members of our team, which include a Speech and Language Therapist, Paediatrician, Health Visitor and, if appropriate, Occupational Therapist and education support services depending on your child's needs.
 It may be decided that your child needs some intervention, for example around behaviour or sleep, or a referral to another service first before progressing to the next assessment phase.